What to Pack For Your Au Pair Adventure Abroad

 • Notify your bank that you’ll be overseas to avoid your card being blocked for security reasons

-• Get an eSIM for your phone so you have data from the time you land (available through providers like Saily)
+• Get an eSIM for your phone so you have data from the moment you land

-• Download helpful basics like Google Maps and a currency converter (if you like apps we have lots of other recommendations for travel - ask us!)
+• Download useful basics such as Google Maps and a currency converter.
+If you like apps, we have plenty of other travel recommendations too - just ask us

-• Have a paper copy of your passport, au pair contract, and travel insurance, and ensure other important documents are virtually accessible
+• Keep paper copies of your passport, visa, au pair contract, and travel insurance, and make sure you can access other important documents digitally

-• Download any maps, movies, podcasts, or playlists you might want to use while travelling without data
+• Download any maps, films, podcasts, or playlists you might want to use while travelling without data

-You can also set up a local SIM or eSIM and open a bank account once you arrive, but these tips will help you travel smarter and feel more prepared from the start.
+You can also set up a local SIM or eSIM and open a bank account once you arrive, but these steps will help you travel smarter and feel more prepared from the start.

 Packing Checklist

-All of these items are optional - you know yourself best, but use this as a rough guide to cover your bases.
+Please note that all items except for your documents are optional - you know yourself best - but use this as a rough guide to cover your bases.

 Clothing & Shoes